 Secondly, the questions assess decision-making and adaptability, vital for navigating dynamic business environments.
 Lastly, they enable recruiters to evaluate effective communication and influencing skills, crucial for fostering collaboration.

-What are the other resources and offers provided by The Knowledge Academy? faq-arrow
+What are the other resources and offers provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000 online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, blogs, videos, webinars, and interview questions.
-Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA
+Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
+Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.

-What are related courses and blogs provided by The Knowledge Academy? faq-arrow
+What are related courses and blogs provided by The Knowledge Academy?

 Explore our Leadership Training courses with The Knowledge Academy, where more courses await, including Women's Leadership Training, Introduction To Supervising A Team.
-Tailored for various skill levels, these courses offer in-depth insights into Leadership Skills Training
+Tailored for various skill levels, these courses offer in-depth insights into Leadership Skills Training.

 Dive into our Leadership Training blogs, a trove of resources covering Leadership training.
 Whether you are a beginner or aiming to enhance your Leadership Skills, The Knowledge Academy's diverse courses and insightful blogs are your go-to source.